microfoam/maximal/waves/chowder/README.md

 ## tubespit-17-symmetric.txt
 This is a snippet of `tubespit/seq-017-cycle5.txt` and its reverse complement separated by four N's, which work as separators to prevent cinching across the segments.
-This allows a single sequence to be processed to display how both the (+) and (-) strands are cinched.
+This combination of tricks allows a single sequence to be processed to display how both the (+) and (-) strands are cinched.
 In addtion there are sentinel dinucleotide repeats before and after each of the two main repeat knots.
 These dinculeotides repeats can show whether